 Double style halls

-These halls have double or "Oneonta Triple" rooms and a common bathroom shared on each wing
+These halls have double, "Oneonta Triple" (offline for 2022-2023) and "Dragon Triple" rooms and a common bathroom shared on each wing.

 Quad style halls

 A quad room is designed to house four students.

 Suite and apartment style halls

 A suite room is designed to house six students.

 Quiet Section **Not Available 2022-2023 due to renovation

 Students who require on campus housing during the semester should send an e-mail to email@example.com in order to make that request.
 A staff member will reply within 2 business days with further instructions.
 Additionally, the Residential Community Life office can be reached via telephone at (607) 436-2514.